What your blood pressure readings mean.

 Blood pressure readings indicate the pressure in the arteries, and they can vary from one person to the next and vary within one person throughout the day.
 Blood pressure actually has two measurements, systolic and diastolic pressure, which are represented as a fraction, such as 120/80.

-The first value (top number) measures pressure in the arteries while the heart muscle is in the peak of contracting (systolic pressure).
-The second value (lower number) measures pressure while the heart is resting between beats (diastolic pressure).
+The first value (top number) measures the pressure in the arteries while the heart muscle is in the peak of contracting.
+This is systolic pressure.
+The second value (lower number) measures pressure while the heart is resting between beats, which is the diastolic pressure.

 In most adults, there is no identifiable cause of hypertension.
 Yet, while it cannot be cured, it can be controlled.
 Because high blood pressure is one of the leading causes of chronic kidney disease, controlling hypertension is a primary focus for the kidney specialists at Dallas Nephrology Associates.
 In addition to having fellowship-trained and board-certified expertise in this area, several of our kidney doctors also have added training and certification in managing hypertension.

 Click on the links below to find out what else you need to know about chronic kidney disease (CKD).